m-balcewicz/Digital_Rock_Physics_Template/docs/README.md

 # Documentation

 This folder contains user and API documentation.
-Serve locally with MkDocs or Sphinx.
+Serve locally with Sphinx.

 Scripts
 -------